 This clause presents the procedure for the ML Model provisioning.

-In this Release of the specification an NWDAF containing AnLF is locally configured with (a set of) NWDAF (MTLF) ID(s) and the Analytics ID(s) supported by each NWDAF containing MTLF to retrieve trained ML models.
-An NWDAF containing AnLF may use NWDAF discovery for NWDAF(MTLF) within the set of configured NWDAF (MTLF) ID(s), if necessary.
+In this release of the specification an NWDAF containing AnLF is locally configured with (a set of) IDs of NWDAFs containing MTLF and the Analytics ID(s) supported by each NWDAF containing MTLF to retrieve trained ML models.
+An NWDAF containing AnLF may use NWDAF discovery for NWDAF containing MTLF within the set of configured IDs of NWDAFs containing MTLF, if necessary.
 An NWDAF containing MTLF may determine that further training for an existing ML model is needed when it receives the ML model subscription or the ML model request.